berkayk/flux-react-booking-example/README.md

 There are 3 products in the store, but you can change them easily by modifying them in ShopStore class.
 In order to simplify things, I just included them in the ShopStore class creation.
 You can also read them from another .xml file as well if you want.

-> All components from [Flux Todo Example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc/) still exists, but none of them are used.
-Project structure is also the same.
+> Project structure is the same as [Flux Todo Example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc/)

 ## Usage